 As we mentioned just now, The Seven Deadly Sins: Grand Cross is a gacha game, which means that a lot of your time will be spent on gathering materials for summoning characters, which can then be added to your team.
 While this standard gameplay cycle is quite familiar, especially for those who have already played numerous gachas like RAID: Shadow Legends, King’s Raid, or AFK Arena, among others, 7DS distinguishes itself by giving the player ample opportunities to pull for many powerful heroes from the very beginning, which makes rerolling in this game quite feasible.

 However, while 7DS is quite identical to other gachas in many of its systems, its card-bwbat mechanic is what truly makes this game stand out.
-We’ve already written a preview of what you’ll find in this game.
+We’ve already written a preview of what you’ll find in this game, which you can find in our beginner’s guide.
 However, now that we finally got to actually play it, we can describe the mechanics in further detail.

 In this guide, we’ve listed several beginner tips that you can read to get started in The Seven Deadly Sins: Grand Cross on the right foot.
 If you don’t want to miss a beat, then keep the following in mind.

 Understanding the Card-Based Combat System